 Oil-free and wax-free concealers are your friend here – opt for one that will stand up to heat, sweat and humidity without suffocating the skin.
 One of our favourites is our Power Stay 18 Hour Longwear Concealer, which is made with an oil-free formula that’s suitable for all skin types, including oily skin.
 Its lightweight, breathable feel also makes for comfortable wear throughout the day, even on problem skin.

 When it comes to covering up blemishes like redness and scarring, your best bet is a concealer that offers smooth, full coverage and blends easily into the skin.
 Added SPF protection is a bonus, especially if you have damage caused by sun exposure.

 Our go-to is our Anew Age-Transforming Concealer SPF15, which not only disguises blemishes but works to reduce the appearance of fine lines and wrinkles.
 SPF15 and our Derma 3X complex go the extra mile to stimulate the renewal of collagen and elastin, helping repair and prevent imperfections.

 The best concealer for dry skin

 If your skin is on the drier side, formulas developed to hydrate flaky areas and minimise creasing are the way to go.
 Avoid matte-finish concealers and look for a product with a lightweight, creamy texture that blends seamlessly into the skin and leaves a dewy finish.

-Our Avon True Flawless Concealer Stick is ideal for dry skin types thanks to its blendable, creamy texture.
+Our Flawless Match Concealer is ideal for dry skin types thanks to its blendable, creamy texture.
 Formulated with True Blue Colour IQ Technology for the perfect match on a range of skin tones, it’s a great all-rounder for concealing redness, dark circles and blemishes.

 A quick colour-correcting concealer guide